Completing Your Application at Yale SOM

 Do I need to complete the Yale SOM application in addition to the Consortium application?

 By completing the Consortium’s application and the Yale supplement, you are excused from completing the Yale SOM application.
 The materials required for the Consortium application are almost identical to those materials we require.
 For a list of required materials, application processes, and deadlines, please visit www.cgsm.org.
 You will be required to complete the video question portion of the Yale SOM application.
-You will receive more information about the video questions after you submit your application to the Consortium.
+You will receive more information about the video questions and behavioral assessment after you submit your application to the Consortium.

 May I apply for the Consortium as a joint degree candidate in conjunction with one of Yale’s other graduate/professional schools?

 Applicants applying to Yale SOM via the Consortium are eligible to apply as a joint degree to one of Yale’s other graduate/professional schools.
 Applicants need to submit a separate application to each program and be admitted to each program to enroll as a joint degree candidate.
 Admissions decisions for each program are made independently.
 The Consortium fellowship will only cover the in-residency time at Yale SOM, which equates to about one and a half years for most joint degree programs.

 Yale SOM’s deadlines are different from the Consortium deadlines.
 Which should I follow?

 As a Consortium applicant you are only required to adhere to the application requirements and deadlines outlined by the Consortium.
 All Consortium deadlines are listed on www.cgsm.org.